othree/simple-search-query/README.md

     () => !!(new RegExp(`\\b${query}\\b`)).test(entry)
     ```

-    There are two more built in matcher function:
+    There are two more built-in matcher functions:

     `has`: Not care about word boundary, use `indexOf`.
-Since CJK characters are not work will with word boundary. `has` might be a good choice to search them.
+Since CJK characters do not work well with word boundary. `has` might be a good choice to search them.
     `eqeq`: Full match, use `===`.

     If you want to assign the default matcher in options, use `default`.

-    It's also possible to send custom mnatcher function, the function will receive following arguments by order:
+    It's also possible to send custom matcher function, and the function will receive following arguments in order:

     1.  `entry`: Text to search.
     2.  `query`: The item from parse query string.
 For example: `XML or HTML or "Foo Bar"`.
 The matcher function will be called three times